2mol/juricho.me/content/posts/puzzle-generator.md

 Now we need to make a grid of square pieces.
 Some thoughts:

-- a grid is a 2-dimensional list of corner points, but it is _also_ a list of edges.
+- A grid is a 2-dimensional list of corner points, but it is _also_ a list of edges.
 Which one you generate depends on what you want to do with it.
-- our units will be pixels
+- Our units will be pixels.
-- we might want to keep the coordinates of the pieces separate from the numbering of the pieces.
+- We might want to keep the coordinates of the pieces separate from the numbering of the pieces.
 I often confused the two!
-- Carrying over this numbering when we work on edges is tricky, but super useful later when we want to sort the paths.
+- Carrying over this numbering when we work on edges takes some care, but it will be useful later when we want to sort the paths.

 With this in mind, I decided to describe my grid as a `Dict` of points.
-The keys are tuples that correspond to my x-y _numbering_ of the pieces.
+The keys are tuples that correspond to my `(x, y)` numbering of the pieces, and the points themselves contain their coordinates..

 With a bit of programming 101, here is the function that gives us a dictionary of corner points for our grid: